-The cumulated succession of inter-seismic coastal subsidence and co-seismic uplift could result in three different scenarios (Figure 11c).
-If the co-seismic coastal uplift equals the cumulated interseismic subsidence, the coastal domain remains stable in the long term.
+The cumulated succession of interseismic coastal subsidence and coseismic uplift could result in three scenarios (Figure 11c).
+If the coseismic coastal uplift equals the cumulated interseismic subsidence, the coastal domain remains stable in the long term.
 If the former is lower than the latter, as predicted by elastic modeling (Figure 7a), the coast subsides.
 Conversely, long-term coastal uplift occurs if coseismic uplift surpasses interseismic subsidence.
 Considering that geological data suggest a slow coastal uplift, this last scenario should be preferred, but additional sources of foot-wall uplift should be identified (Ferranti et al., 2006; Meschis et al., 2020).
 At this stage, we can only evoke raw hypothesis:

-• The buoyancy of the flexed Hyblean crust could significantly increase post-seismic slip after major earthquakes and thus increase footwall uplift in the coastal region.
+The buoyancy of the flexed Hyblean crust could significantly increase post-seismic slip after major earthquakes and thus increase footwall uplift in the coastal region.
+Further north along the coast, the Ionian slab plunges to great depth and is certainly detached from the Hyblean continental margin owing to a tear-fault propagation southward (e.g., Gutscher et al., 2016; Maesano et al., 2020), which could generate additional stress affecting the surface deformation of the studied region.

-- Further north along the coast, the Ionian slab plunges to great depth and is certainly detached from the Hyblean continental margin owing to a tear-fault propagation southward (e.g., Gutscher et al., 2016; Maesano et al., 2020), which could generate additional stress affecting the surface deformation of the studied region. - The inferred interseimic activity of the inferred extrado deformation, affecting the coastal domain, onshore faults alone could explain the slow long-term uplift (0.1-0.4 mm/yr) off the eastern coast of the HP (e.g., Meschis et al., 2020).
+The inferred interseimic extrado deformation, affecting the coastal domain, could explain the slow long-term uplift (0.1-0.4 mm/yr) off the eastern coast of the HP (e.g., Meschis et al., 2020).
 In that case, extrado deformation activity should be intermittent, alternating between aseismic fault slip/folding (as presently) and long periods of quiescence.
-Such a scenario remains speculative and needs to be mechanically tested. - Finally, the potential impact of major subduction earthquake along the Calabrian Arc on SE Sicily could be also considered (e.g., Gutscher et al., 2016; Carafa et al., 2018)
+Such a scenario remains speculative and needs to be mechanically tested.

+Finally, the potential impact of a major subduction earthquake occuring along the Calabrian Arc on SE Sicily could also be considered (e.g., Gutscher et al., 2016; Carafa et al., 2018).

-5 Conclusion
+731 5 Conclusion